DrewDogComputers/Cygwin-OpenSSH/README.md

 * Windows Vista or Windows Server 2008 or later
 * Windows PowerShell 2.0 or later

-On Windows Vista and Windows Server 2008, Windows Management Framework (WMF) 2.0 is also required to meet the Windows PowerShell prerequisiite.
+On Windows Vista and Windows Server 2008, Windows Management Framework (WMF) 2.0 is also required to meet the Windows PowerShell prerequisite.

 ## Acknowledgments